Speaking Testimonials

 “We were so thrilled to have Emily join us for ‘Expanding Perspectives.’
 This conversation was extremely important for our Nasdaq audience as they embark on their diversity and equity journey.
 We received over a dozen audience questions and had over 250 employees tune in to listen to the session.
 This was an amazing turnout.
 It seemed like our employees really wanted to talk about the subject, and Emily gave them such a welcoming attitude, and a great platform to do so.
 We are incredibly grateful for Emily’s time, experience and authenticity.”

-Hannah Goodfriend Diversity, Equity & Culture Analyst, Nasdaq
+Hannah Goodfriend Diversity, Equity and Inclusion Senior Specialist, Nasdaq

-“Emily’s extensive knowledge of disability rights advocacy combined with her ability to engage audiences in a meaningful way is why we’ve had her speak at three different events in 2020.
+“Emily’s extensive knowledge of disability rights advocacy combined with her ability to engage audiences in a meaningful way is why we had her speak at three different events.
 She first spoke to participants of The Arc of Texas Partners in Disability Leadership Program, which trains professionals working in the intellectual and developmental disabilities field in Texas on how to be effective stewards of the disability rights movement and leaders within their agencies and organizations.
 She was a keynote speaker at our annual inclusive education conference for teachers, school administrators, and other education professionals.
 She is such an enjoyable speaker that we booked her again for our annual local chapter conference to present on the importance of storytelling and advocacy.
 Emily’s strength is in meeting her audience where they are.
 She communicates clearly and with kindness, and her presentation style helps participants feel comfortable sharing what they’ve learned with others.
 Texas now has better disability rights advocates because of Emily’s knowledge, passion, and style.
-We highly recommend Emily, and are looking forward to working with her again soon.”
+We highly recommend Emily.”

 Ginger Mayeaux, MSSW